Skip to content

-How the Bubble Forms
+How Does the Streaming Bubble Form?

 Every movie you watch on a streaming platform teaches the algorithm something about you — or rather, it teaches the algorithm what you've watched, which is very different from what you'd enjoy.
 The algorithm doesn't know you skipped through half the movie, or that you only watched it because nothing else looked good, or that you chose it for someone else.